-If your child is awarded the higher rate mobility component of CDP, you may be able to apply to the Motability scheme.
+If your child is awarded the higher rate mobility component of CDP, you may be able to apply for help through the Accessible Vehicles and Equipment Scheme (AVES).
 Through this scheme you can use your child's mobility component to lease or buy a car, wheelchair or scooter.

 If you're unable to drive and need help with paying for lessons or require help in getting a deposit for a car through the scheme, you may qualify for a grant.
-To find out more or apply for the scheme, contact Motability - see page 17 for contact details.
+To find out more, visit the government website at mygov.scot/lease-accessible-vehicles.
+For Motability's contact details, see page 20.